 - Make sure your child always wears medical alert jewelry or carries a card that says he or she has diabetes.
-Ask your child's healthcare provider where to get these items.
+Ask your child's care team provider where to get these items.

 - Give instructions to your child's school and care providers.
 Make sure your child's teachers and care providers know he or she has diabetes.
 Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels.

 - Do not smoke around your child.
 Do not let others smoke around him or her.
 Do not let your older child smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
 Cigarette smoke can worsen the problems that occur with diabetes.
-Ask your healthcare provider for information if you or child currently smoke and need help to quit.
+Ask your care team provider for information if you or child currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you or your child use these products.
+Talk to your provider before you or your child use these products.

 - Ask about vaccines.
 Your child has a higher risk for serious illness if he or she gets the flu or pneumonia.
-Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+Ask your child's care team provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.

 What are the risks of type 2 diabetes in children?

 Uncontrolled diabetes can damage your child's nerves and arteries.
 High blood sugar levels can damage his or her eyes and kidneys.
 Diabetes is life-threatening if it is not controlled.
 Control your child's blood glucose levels to help prevent complications.